Clearance of expired air in the upper airways reduces rebreathing of gas high in CO2 and depleted O2, increasing alveolar ventilation.

 Additionally, a study in JAMA12 found significantly reduced skin breakdown and noted a lower nurse workload with Optiflow NHF therapy compared with Bi-level ventilation.

-If oxygen is prescribed, delivering it via NHF gives you some confidence in the accurate delivery of blended, humidified oxygen.
+Additionally delivering oxygen via NHF gives you confidence in the accurate delivery of blended oxygen.

 The advantage of NHF for oxygen delivery - is reducing oxygen dilution.